SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 - `padding:` argument  - extra space in pixels to put between this child and its neighbors, over and above the global amount specified by the `spacing` property.
 If a child is a widget at one of the reference ends of the box, then padding pixels are also put between the child and the reference edge of the box.

-To illustrate this API a bit, we add another button to the presenter and change the `defaultLayout` method as follows.
-The result is shown in Fig *@ThreeButtons@*.
+To illustrate this API a bit, we change the `defaultLayout` method as follows.
+The result is shown in Fig *@TwoButtonsTopToBottom@*.
 We want to stress, however, that it is better not to use a fixed height or padding.

 ```
 TwoButtons >> defaultLayout